Super Bowl 2020 Memes & Funny Jokes

-For the past few years, the Super Bowl has brought with it memes and jokes.
+For the past few years, the Super Bowl has brought it with memes and jokes.
 For example, back in 2014, when the Denver Broncos and Seattle Seahawks competed in Super Bowl XLVIII, the internet was filled with jokes about the two teams competing in a super bowl.
 Both Seattle and Denver are cities that, at the time, had just recently legalized marijuana.
 As a result, the internet had a field day with the connection between the word “bowl,” as a reference to the big game, and its use in cannabis culture (pot users will fill a bowl with their product and light it to inhale the smoke).

 This year, there’s no real connection to marijuana (it’s been legal in California for over a decade, while Missouri is working on its medical program).
 But that doesn’t mean the jokes don’t write themselves.